Western Animation / My Little Pony G3

 - Anthropomorphic Shift: The first special wasn't really all that different from other gens.
 They occasionally used their hooves to do things, and moved their forelegs around, but it wasn't that different from, say, Friendship is Magic.
 Later on they became far more anthropomorphic and starting wearing clothings often.

-- Anthropomorphic Zig Zag: The ponies can walk on their hind legs as easily as they can on all fours.
-They're constantly changing between the two, though the books tend to favor the former position compared to the latter.
+- Anthropomorphic Zig-Zag: The ponies can walk on their hind legs as easily as they can on all fours.
+They're constantly changing between the two, though the books tend to favor the former position.

 - Art Evolution: Originally the specials were hand-drawn, but became digital later.

 - Art Shift: Some of the toy commercials use a different art style from the actual cartoons.